gabrielteotonio/gabrielteotonio.github.io/content/authors/admin/_index.md

     date_end:
     summary: |2-
       As a Data Engineer, I bridge the gap between raw data and actionable insights.
 I design, develop, and maintain robust data pipelines from various sources into data warehouses.
 My work involves:
-      - Designed and implemented efficient data pipelines using tools like Apache Spark, Trino, and DBT;
+      - Design and implement efficient data pipelines using tools like Apache Spark, Trino, and DBT;
-      - Ensured data quality, consistency, and security through testing and monitoring;
+      - Ensure data quality, consistency, and security through testing and monitoring;
-      - Collaborated with data analysts, data scientists, and business stakeholders to understand their needs and deliver actionable insights.
+      - Collaborate with data analysts, data scientists, and business stakeholders to understand their needs and deliver actionable insights.

       By ensuring data quality, security, and accessibility, I empower data-driven decision-making and innovation.
   - position: Data Scientist